wp-plugins/send-from/readme.txt

 == Support Questions ==

 If there are any issues that crop up, I will be happy to take a look at solving them.
-However, due to many factors, I can't offer active support for the plugin.
+I don't often check the support forum for issues, so if you have anything that needs immediate attention, reach out to me on twitter @mahoskye.

 == Changelog ==
  2.2 - Added missing quotation marks on line 63, moved config location under Settings